Last week, CISA quietly released its Cloud Security Technical Reference Architecture. Not too many people noticed, and the thing is 70 pages long.

 The document is, in some ways, gently nudging the federal government into the cloud.
 Agencies should use cloud agnostic tooling where possible, as well as centralized IAM and SSO that segments different environments.
 However, it's still ok to self-host your identity provider (even if that is a known vector of attack), and while SaaS solutions are OK to use, agencies should decide on a case by case basis whether to self host commercial solutions.
 (This last point is so interesting, I wonder if it will change in coming years).

-Finally, the old-fashioned separation of duties between backend developers and production engineers has disappeared; instead, agencies need to find more modern ways to build separation of duties into their processes (e.g. code reviews, multiparty authorization), to ensure code robustness and the ability to stop insider attacks.
+Finally, the old-fashioned separation of duties between backend developers and production engineers has disappeared; instead, agencies need to find more modern ways to build separation of duties into their processes (e.g., code reviews, multiparty authorization), to ensure code robustness, the ability to stop insider attacks, and cloud infrastructure security.

 See BastionZero in Action